Good Eats!

 Panna II

-For great Indian food and atmosphere, check out Panna II on 93 1st Ave between 5th and 6th.
+Experience Little India on 6th St. between 1st and 2nd Ave.
+For the best food and atmosphere, check out Panna II on the corner of 1st Ave.
 Be sure to order the Mixed Appetizer Platter for starters.

 Little Italy